-Thomas is responsible for the accounting and finance functions of New Forests’ US operations including oversight of funds accounting, financial reporting, and regulatory compliance.
-Thomas works closely with the US operational and corporate team to improve financial processes and systems with a view to scalability for future growth.
-Thomas also manages the relationships with New Forests’ advisors in the US who provide banking, audit, tax, and SEC advisory support.
-Thomas has over ten years of experience leading international commercial finance and accounting functions in the US, Europe, and Australia.
-He is an active member of Chartered Accountants Australia and New Zealand and has a Bachelor of Business from the University of Technology in Sydney.
+Simba Ndemera is responsible for the accounting and finance functions of New Forests’ US business, including oversight of funds accounting, financial reporting, and regulatory compliance.
+Simba works closely with the US operational and corporate teams to improve financial processes and systems with a view toward scalability for future growth.
+Simba also manages the relationships with New Forests’ vendors who provide banking, audit, tax, and SEC advisory support.
+Simba has over 20 years of experience leading international corporate finance and accounting functions in the US, Europe, Oceania, and Africa.
+He has a Bachelor of Accounting Science degree from the University of South Africa.

-Brian Shillinglaw leads New Forests’ US timberland and environmental market investment strategies.
-Brian’s expertise includes real assets and environmental market fund management, with a focus on the use of conservation finance techniques in real assets investment.
-His academic background includes a bachelor’s degree in Social Studies from Harvard University, a JD from Stanford Law School, a Master of Science from the Interdisciplinary Program on Environment and Resources at Stanford University, and doctoral research in historical ecology at Yale University.
+Brian Shillinglaw oversees New Forests’ forestry and environmental market investment programs in the United States.
+With 13 years of experience in real asset and environmental market investment management, Brian has led over 75,000 hectares of sustainable forestry investments and over 200,000 hectares of forest carbon investments.
+Brian has worked extensively with Native American governments on carbon-financed forest conservation, and the investment programs he leads have delivered over 12 million metric tonnes of verified carbon emission reductions.
+His academic background includes a bachelor’s degree in Social Studies from Harvard University, a JD from Stanford Law School, and a Master of Science from the Interdisciplinary Program on Environment and Resources at Stanford University.

 Janet So is responsible for the development and maintenance of bid and portfolio models for acquisitions and assets under management in the United States.
 Her work guides fund product cash management, supports asset valuation, and provides financial and strategic perspectives on investments, business strategies, and fund structures.
 Janet has over 10 years of experience in asset management, with more than six years in equity research focusing on listed equity financial modelling and valuation analysis.
 She has also worked on financing in the solar industry with experience in investor reporting, solar asset modeling, and tax-equity structures.
 Janet holds a Bachelor of Arts in Business Economics from the University of California, Los Angeles.
 She is a California Certified Public Accountant as well as a Chartered Financial Analyst charter holder.